top of page

 Integritas, Consonantia, Claritas (Three Qualities of Beauty): Gregorio Montejo, in "This Was More Than a Spectacle, More Than an Illusion, It Was a Communicating Instrument," employs Aquinas’s triadic definition of beauty—"integritas (wholeness)," "consonantia (harmonious proportion)," and "claritas (radiant intelligibility)"—to explain Lafferty’s depiction of objects in the Argo cycle.
 Montejo argues that Lafferty consistently represents objects as whole and proportionate within their relational contexts, communicating their inner truth clearly and vividly to the perceptive observer, thereby affirming beauty’s ontological significance.

 Janusian Peripeteia: Lafferty’s signature narrative reversal, where a story’s emotional tenor shifts abruptly between comedy and horror, or vice versa, in a series of decisive moments.
-This is not simple tonal contrast (mood whiplash) but a architectonic principle in his construction of stories, a two-faced movement that disorients, amuses, and disturbs.
+This is not a simple tonal contrast (mood whiplash) but an architectonic principle in his construction of stories, a two-faced movement that disorients, amuses, and disturbs.
 Named for Janus, the Roman god of transitions, Janusian Peripeteia is not a gradual change.
 It is a hard narrative pivot, laughter snapping into existential horror, horror snapping into metaphysical order.

-Metaxological Temporality: In "Aeviternity: R. A. Lafferty’s Thomistic Philosophy of Time in the Argo Cycle Gregorio," Gregorio Montejo identifies "Metaxological Temporality" as Lafferty’s conceptual fusion of Plato’s metaxy—humanity's existential condition of "in-betweenness"—with Thomistic aeviternity.
+Metaxological Temporality: In "Aeviternity: R. A. Lafferty’s Thomistic Philosophy of Time in the Argo Cycle," Gregorio Montejo identifies "Metaxological Temporality" as Lafferty’s conceptual fusion of Plato’s metaxy—humanity's existential condition of "in-betweenness"—with Thomistic aeviternity.
 According to Montejo, within Lafferty’s Argo cycle, humanity inhabits a uniquely dualistic position, bridging temporal change and eternal immutability, creating a perpetual tension where characters must navigate the boundary between the contingent and the divine.

 Monads: Lafferty’s fiction is a vast, interconnected whole, with recurring elements that subtly reveal an underlying structure—what he called the “underlay.”
 We can think of his primary units of composition as monads, reflecting different degrees of perception and awareness.
 Some merely hint at the hidden order, while others actively reveal it.
 This ghostly circulation and transposition of ideas across his works suggest a coherent, yet elusive, deeper reality beneath his storytelling.